Netcracker/DRNavigator/documentation/internal/design/2-extend-service-names-for-multiple-services.md

 ## Issue

 At the moment we get the name of the service in the site-manager as the name of CR that is deployed along with this service.
-In our consept this name is unique, because we provide operations on this services by those names.
+In our consept this name is unique, because we provide operations on these services by those names.

 But this way is followed with the problem, because site can consist several identical services in different namespaces (e.g. some postgres DB, some kafka instances and so on).